TheRenegadeCoder/sample-programs-website/sources/languages/perl/description.md

-Just like normal, I took to Wikipedia to learn more about Perl.
+Just like normal, I took to [Wikipedia][1] to learn more about Perl.

-As it turns out, Perl is actually a family of languages sort of like Lisp.
+As it turns out, Perl is actually a family of languages sort of like [Lisp][2].
 However, Perl is mainly divided into two branches: Perl 5 and Perl 6.
 As you can probably imagine, Perl 5 will be the language we'll be using for this exercise.
 Perl 6 is actually a major deviation from the traditional language,